 At least 11 deaths and 6 injuries at Virginia Beach municipal complex, police say; shooter also dead: reports

-At least 11 people are dead, and six people were injured Friday when a shooter, who was shot and killed by police, opened fire inside a Virginia Beach city building, Police Chief Jim A. Cervera said on Friday.
+At least 11 people were killed and six hurt Friday when a shooter, a city employee ultimately shot and killed by police, opened fire inside a Virginia Beach municipal building, Police Chief Jim A. Cervera said on Friday.

-The shooter was a current longtime public utility worker for the city, Cervera said.
-Authorities have not released his name or a possible motive for the shooting.
+The shooter was a current longtime public utility worker, Cervera said.
+The names of the gunman and the victims were not released.
+Police did not describe a possible motive for the attack.

-Five people were taken Virginia Beach General, and one person was being flown to the Level I Trauma Center at Sentara Norfolk General Hospital, the Virginian-Pilot reported.
-A Virginia Beach police officer was among those shot, but was saved by his bullet-proof vest, Cervera said.
+Five people were taken to Virginia Beach General, and one was being flown to the Level I Trauma Center at Sentara Norfolk General Hospital, The Virginian-Pilot reported.
+A Virginia Beach police officer was among those shot, but was saved by his bulletproof vest, Cervera said.

 GUNMAN ACCUSED OF SHOOTING EX ADMITS HE LIED ABOUT AIMING AT BEAR, AUTHORITIES SAY

-"This is just a horrific day," Northam told reporters as he arrived to get a briefing on the shooting.
+"This is just a horrific day," Northam told reporters as he arrived to receive a briefing on the attack from authorities.

-He fired at multiple employees on different floors, Cevera said.
-He fired on responding police officers before being shot and killed.
+He reportedly fired at multiple employees on different floors, Cervera said, and at responding police officers, before being shot and killed.

-Christina Pullen, a spokeswoman for the FBI in Norfolk, said the bureau responded to assist Virginia Beach police, The Associated Press reported.
-She did not have specifics on how many people were hurt.
+Christina Pullen, a spokeswoman for the FBI in Norfolk, said the bureau was responding to assist Virginia Beach police, The Associated Press reported.

 According to The Virginian-Pilot, City Council Member Barbara Henley had just pulled up to the City Hall building just after 4 p.m. to pick up the agenda when she heard sirens and saw police cars.